ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 |ULCMS07|

-**Shubhra**

 It lists all metabolite names, chemical formula, HMDB ID, and the class/category of compounds they belong to (if known).

 Mark Blanks
 -----------

-The user can mark the blanks by selecting the blank samples from the list on screen, and clicking on the *Set as a Blank Sample* icon |mark sample as blank| in Samples menu.
+Users can mark the blanks by selecting the blank samples from the list on screen, and clicking on the *Set as a Blank Sample* icon |mark sample as blank| in Samples menu.

 |ULCMS08|